Resource recovery and the circular economy

 NSW and Australian government policy

 The NSW Waste and Resource Recovery Strategy 2014-21 sets directions for a range of priority areas to support investment in infrastructure, encourage innovation and improve recycling behaviour, as well as develop new markets for recycled materials and reduce litter and illegal dumping.
-The strategy is supported financially by the Waste Less, Recycle More initiative.
+A key part of the Strategy is the NSW Plastics Action Plan, which outlines a suite of actions to address plastic at all points of the plastics lifecycle, from production and consumption to disposal and recycling.
+There will be a transition year in 2021-22 from the Waste Less Recycle More initiative to the new Strategy.

 The Australian Government’s 2018 National Waste Policy provides a framework for collective action by businesses, governments, communities and individuals until 2030.
 The supporting National Waste Policy Action Plan creates targets and actions that will guide investment and national efforts to 2030 and complements and supports NSW and local government level initiatives.